Qirky/Troop/README.md

 ### Installing Python

 If you are using Windows you might get an error along the lines of "python is not recognized command".
 This means you need to add Python to your system path so that your computer knows where to find Python's libraries.
 To do this open file explorer and right click on My Computer / This PC and click properties.
 From here you should open Advanced System Properties and click the button labelled Environment Variables.
 There should be a list of variables and their value.
 Of these variables there should be one named PATH.
 Edit it and add the location where Python was installed, most likely C:\Python27.
 If the PATH variable does not exist, create it and set its value to the Python installation.

+### Server says it is running on 127.0.0.1

+For some versions of Linux Python retrieves the localhost IP address instead of the public facing IP address, which means users trying to connect to 127.0.0.1 when running the Troop client will attempt to connect to *their own machine*.
+To find your IP address, open a terminal/command prompt and type `ipconfig` (windows) or `ifconfig` (Linux/Mac) and press enter.
+This will display information about your network adapters and your IP address will probably look along the lines of 192.168.0.xx if you are using a standard home network.

 ### Errors or bugs while Troop is running